justin-napolitano/journal/index.md

 ---
 slug: github-journal
-title: 'Journal: Automated Sphinx-Based Static Site with Backup and Deployment'
+title: Technical Overview of the Journal Project with Sphinx
 repo: justin-napolitano/journal
 githubUrl: https://github.com/justin-napolitano/journal
 generatedAt: '2025-11-23T09:11:54.042552Z'
 source: github-auto
 summary: >-
-  Technical overview of a Sphinx-powered static site integrating automated build, GitHub Pages deployment, and Dropbox backup.
+  Explore the architecture, automation, and deployment of the journal project built with Sphinx for structured documentation and knowledge management.
 tags:
   - sphinx
   - static-site